KirillUnited/dev-riamotors/README.md

-# Migrate from WordPress to Headless WP + React
+# Migrate from WordPress to React

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).